Little Whisper & the Rumors, Fort Worth, Texas, spring 1975.

 Early in 1977, anticipating the release of the record, the group decided to expand and added former Mothers of Invention drummer Billy Mundi.
 This would free Tudi to play guitar and harmonica since hed added these instruments on the recording.
 The group performed this way only a short time.
 By the spring it was evident that Atlantic had no interest in releasing the record and the group decided to go their separate ways.

 Stephen Bruton and Glen Clark went to Los Angeles.
 They worked together in Kris Krisoffersens band and then with Bonnie Raitt.
 They still managed to get together from time-to-time and perform as Little Whisper and the Rumors with various musicians filling their line-up.
 Glen Clark released a CD in 1994 on DOS Records titled Looking For A Connection.
 He became the leader of Jim Belushi’s band The Sacred Hearts.
 Stephen Bruton toured with his own band and started his solo recording career.
 Jim Colegrove formed The Juke Jumpers with Stephens brother, Sumter Bruton.
 Arthur Tudi Taddi died unexpectedly in Fort Worth, September 1999.
 Stephen Bruton died May 9, 2009.
 Jim recorded and performed with his band Lost Country from 2001 until 2011.
 He released an instrumental CD in 2013.
-He is now in collaboration with Roscoe West in a new project to be completed by fall 2015.
+He is now in collaboration with Roscoe West with their third CD project for Men of Extinction, still in the works as of 2022.